CSC4790-Fall2024-Org/Dream-Interpreter/README.md

 For the Streamlit deployment, follow the instructions in the README file within that folder.

-For the ReactNative Expo App, follow these instructions:
+For the ReactNative Expo App local deployment, follow these instructions:

 Prerequisites:
 Before you start, make sure you have the following installed: